signalogic/SigSRF_SDK/mediaTest_readme.md

 Use case driven improvements

+ - packet fragmentation and reassembly management, including UDP duplicate packet detection
- - SDP info expanded support, including port discovery and handling of fragmented packets containing [SDP info ](#user-content-sdpsupport)
+ - [SDP info](#user-content-sdpsupport) expanded support, including media port discovery
  - further improvements in RTP media type auto-detection
  - codec configuration options for binary-only codecs with exit() and abort() calls, and codecs with protected sections of source not permissible to modify
  - silence trim, re-sampling, and other wav file post-processing options